debmalya/ActiveMqStaleConnectionHandler/docs/Testing.md

 Second ActiveMQ queue
 ![GitHub Logo](./images/FristActiveMQAfterScenario1.png)
-## messages are equally distributed in both the queues
+#### messages are equally distributed in both the queues

+# Scenario 2
+First activeMQ connection is not active, only second one is active.